kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

 Rulers in are objects derived from a Graticule object.
 A ruler is always plotted
-as a straight line, whatever the projection is (so it doesn't necessarily follow graticule lines).
+as a straight line, whatever the projection (so it doesn't necessarily follow graticule lines).
 A ruler plots ticks and labels and the *spatial* distance between any two ticks is a constant.
 This makes rulers ideal to put nearby a feature in your map to